BAFA1624/NVAR/README.md

-# NVAR
+# First foray into implementing an NVAR

-Implementation of NVAR from:
+Alternative to reservoir neural network (RNN)